 Water access licences have different categories which have characteristics set out in water sharing plans and the Water Management Act itself.
 Water access licence (WAL) numbers

-This is the identification number for an access licence which is shown on the licence certificate or on a search printout of the licence obtained from the access licence register run by Land and Property Information.
+This is the identification number for an access licence which is shown on the licence certificate or on a search printout of the licence obtained from the access licence register run by NSW Land Registry Services.
 Water access licence reference numbers

-This is a additional reference number for a water access licence which has been establish during the interim period while access licences are loaded onto the access licence register run by Land and Property Information Water allocation assignments
+This is a additional reference number for a water access licence which has been establish during the interim period while access licences are loaded onto the access licence register run by NSW Land Registry Services Water allocation assignments

 Each water access licence has a water allocation account which records the actual water allocations (in megalitres) which accrue to the licence annually or at other intervals, as well as the use of that water through water supply works.